duplocloud/tenant-terraform-generator/README.md

 export aws_account_id="1234567890"
 ```

-## How to run this project to generate duplo native terraform code ?
+## How to run this project to export DuploCloud Provider terraform code?

 - Clone this repository.